yanbowisc/SIMP/README.md

 ## Readme description for the demo of using our package

-Here, we produce one replicate of the simulation results of SIMP with r = 3 and n = 300 (The first result of SIMP in Table 3) in Section 7.2.2 of the paper "Bayesian simultaneous partial envelope model with application to an imaging genetics analysis".
+Here, we produce one replicate of the simulation results of SIMP with r = 3 and n = 300 (The first result of SIMP in Table 3) in Section 7.2.2 of the paper (Shen et al.).
 R codes for all other tables and figures can be similarly obtained.

 ```R
 library(SIMP)